 I am a mother, a wife, a daughter, a sister and a friend and I take pride in all these roles!

-Actually, just sitting at home and doing absolutely nothing with my family is pretty awesome too!
-I live on coffee, sarcasm and alcohol.
-Interestingly, according to a lot of smart people, these are some of the worst things for me, but I seem to think I survive quite well on this diet.
+I live on coffee, sarcasm and alcohol which according to a lot of smart people are the worst things for me, but I seem to think I survive quite well on this diet.

-I did, however, learn through these studies, that mental, physical and emotional health are key components in living life to your fullest potential.
-A well balanced mind equation helps you with engaging and socializing positively in your community.
-Having even just one curve ball thrown into this mix to mess up this mental-physical-emotional trifecta, can have some pretty damaging effects on ones’ whole well-being.
+I did however learn through these studies that mental, physical and emotional health are key components in living life to your fullest potential and engaging and socializing positively in your community.
+Having even just one curve ball thrown into the mix to mess up this mental-physical-emotional trifecta can have some pretty damaging effects on the whole well-being.

-Physically-you become an exhausted whale!
-Emotionally-you’re just a mixed mess of overwhelming, anxious, ecstatic and sad/happy feelings!
-Mentally-well, you’re just trying to keep it all together while keeping a small human alive.
+Physically-you become a whale, emotionally-you’re just a mixed mess of overwhelming, anxious, ecstatic and sad/happy feelings and well mentally- you’re trying to keep it together.
 Is it any wonder moms go a little crazy in the first couple years of motherhood?!?!